bleck9999/frii-update/README.md

 Role ID | `Int` | The discord ID of the role to ping for alerts (required) Channel ID | `Int` | The discord ID of the channel to send messages to (required) Pull limit | `Int` | The maximum number of pull requests to fetch.
 Set to 0 to disable.
+Commit limit | `Int` | The maximum number of commits to fetch.
+Only used with pull requests.
+Set to 0 to disable.
 Comment limit | `Int` | The maximum number of pull requests to fetch.
 Set to 0 to disable.
 Due to how reviews work setting this to zero is not recommended when review limit > 0.
 Review limit | `Int` | The maximum number of reviews to fetch.
-Requires pull limit to be > 0.
+Only used with pull requests.
 Set to 0 to disable.
 Release limit | `Int` | The maximum number of releases to fetch.
 Set to 0 to disable.
 Issue limit | `Int` | The maximum number of issues to fetch.
 Set to 0 to disable.
 Interval | `Int` | The amount of time to wait (in seconds) before each check